-After the box-office success, co-writer of the "Logan's Run" novel, William F. Nolan wrote two sequels, they being "Logan's World" (1977) and "Logan's Search".
-Further, a novelette, "Logan's Return" has been published as an e-book whilst two other novels, "Logan's Journey" (written with Paul McComas) and "Logan Falls" (written with Jason V. Brock) have not as yet been published.
+After the box-office success, "Logan's Run" William F. Nolan who was the. novel's co-writer, wrote 2 sequels - they being "Logan's World" (1977) and "Logan's Search" (1980).
+Further, a novelette, "Logan's Return" has been published as an e-book whilst 2 other novels, "Logan's Journey" (written with Paul McComas) and "Logan Falls" (written with Jason V. Brock) have been mentioned, but as of yet, have not been published.

 The movie features dialogue relating to "Termination" like "You are terminated" making this sci-fi film a precursor to the later The Terminator (1984) film franchise which popularized the "Terminate" phraseology.

 The guns didn't work all the time.
 According to Michael York; 'those wretched guns misfired as much as they fired.
 There were a lot of highly technical things, yes, but thank God we weren't standing against blue-screen all the time."